KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 The `LinkId` is used identically to the `CircuitId` and anonymizes the circuit from the users.
 This allows share links to be revocable and the owner can generate new ones on demand.
 These are translated in the routing layer of the Document Service.

-Each circuit has a list of `UserPermission`s and `LinkPermission`s and potentially some extra per-circuit data, like an `isPublic` flag used in a future public catelog feature.
+Each circuit has a list of `UserPermission`s and `LinkPermission`s and potentially some extra per-circuit data, like an `isPublic` flag used in a future public catalog feature.

 ### Storage
 The production environment will use GCP Firestore in Datastore mode.
 This can provide strong consistency at the expense of write performance, but Access will be read-dominated so it's OK.
 The development environment will be MongoDB.
 The `UserPermission` and `LinkPermission` types map well to the NoSQL model.